theme-ontology/themesets/README.md

 # themesets

-User created lists of Literary Theme Ontology themes
+This is a no-frills repository for storing user curated list of Literary Theme Ontology Project themes.